ethanwicker/isl/ch5/2021-02-15-cross-validation-001.md

 ### The Validation Set Approach

 To evaluate a model's performance or select optimal flexibility, we are often interested in how the model performs on a test dataset.
-That is, a dataset that was not used to train the model, and is thus *new* data the model has not seen before.
+That is, a dataset that was not used to train the model, and thus contains *new* data the model has not seen before.
 In particular, we are often interested in selecting a model with low test error.

 Of course, we are interested in test error and not *training error* because training error can be deceiving and often underestimates test error.
 Because the observations used to train the model are also used to calculate the training error, models with more flexibility that can better fit the nuances of the training data will tend to have lower training error.
 We refer to this as *overfitting*, and overfit models will tend to perform poorly on new test data.